ADMINISTRATION: Management, governance and staff

 HANDS (Skills, physical education, music, arts and culture)

 We believe that teaching these will result in well-balanced productive citizens who will make positive contributions in the community.

 The school runs from Junior Grade R – Grade 7 and accommodates 300 learners.

 Extra Mural Activities: Chess, Choir, Music, Ballroom Dancing, Sport

 In the afternoons our school becomes an Adult Basic Education & Training (ABET) Facility.
 This gives an opportunity to individuals who did not have the chance to complete their schooling as children, to obtain their matric and become more employable.

 Our after-school program helps provide children a fun, safe and enriching alternative to life on the streets after school with the goal to strengthen their ability to face the harsh reality that has been dealt to them.
 In addition to educational and sports activities the children receive a sandwich and juice.
 This part of the program is so important because many of these children will not be given a proper meal until the next day when they come to the Centre again.

 The Community Gardens provide a wonderful opportunity for people of Missionvale to learn a new skill while producing a variety of vegetables.
 The gardeners are provided with their own garden plot, seeds, fertilizer, and the necessary tools and water to maintain the garden.
-They are tend to their seasonal vegetables which may include corn, carrots, cabbage, spinach, onions, tomatoes and much more.
-Many of the gardeners take their harvest home to their family while others produce enough to also sell to their friends and neighbours.
+They tend to their seasonal vegetables which may include corn, carrots, cabbage, spinach, onions and tomatoes.
+Many of the gardeners take their harvest home to their family while others produce enough donate to our Nutrition Unit.
 This helps transition some of the people away from the daily food program of bread and soup powder and create more of a self-sufficient environment for them.